 The Swedish academic system may seem confusing at a first glance.
-This is a good place to start in your search for information about studying in Sweden is to learn some basics about how the academic system here works.
+This is a good place to start your search for information about studying in Sweden and to learn some basics about how the academic system works here.

 Courses are credited in ECTS (European Credit Transfer System).
-Courses are assigned a number of credits depending on the workload students need in order to achieve the expected learning outcomes.
+Courses are assigned a number of credits depending on the amount of work students need to carry out in order to achieve the expected learning outcomes.

 1.5 ECTS credits are equivalent to one week’s workload of 40 hours, including lectures, classes, contact hours, assignments and independent study.
 This means that a course which is allocated 15 ECTS credits has a workload requirement of approximately ten weeks full-time work including examinations.